H3llKa1ser/B00t2R00t/Privilege Escalation/Linux/Fail2Ban Privilege Escalation.md

 ## Requirements:

-Fail2Ban service runs as root, the user has sudo access to use fail2ban and can modify fail2ban configuration files
+Fail2Ban service runs as root, the user has sudo access to use fail2ban, and/or can modify fail2ban configuration files

-### 1) Check if user has sudo access, or check for a process that runs fail2ban as root
+### 1) Check if the user has sudo access, or check for a process that runs fail2ban as root

     sudo -l
     pspy64